pythonarcade/arcade/doc/programming_guide/how_to_get_help.rst

 Sharing & Formatting Your Code
 ------------------------------

-To help you effectively, other people need to be able to see your code.
+Other people need to be able to see your code to help you.
 There are two preferred ways of showing it to them:

-#. :ref:`Pasting into Discord <help-sharing-with-markdown-python>`
+#. :ref:`Pasting into Discord <help-sharing-with-markdown-python>` for
+   small amounts of code
 #. :ref:`Using a code hosting service <help-sharing-with-code-hosting>`
+   for 1 or more files

 .. _help-sharing-with-markdown: